AriFordsham/GHCWiki/commentary/compiler/backends/llvm/development-notes.md

 - `SPARC/CodeGen/Gen32.hs` seems to have a few special cases for `CmmMachOp`.
 Perhaps these should also be handled in LLVM to improve performance?

 - tail call only supported on `x86`/`x86-64` and `PowerPC`.
 What about `SPARC`?
 How will we use the LLVM back-end on SPARC?

+### Repa examples - FFT segfaults

+If you run the FFT program form [ repa-examples](http://hackage.haskell.org/package/repa-examples), it segfaults under the LLVM backend.